This year, protect the most fundamental part of your home.

-What to look for: This is one of the more easily identifiable areas, as shingles are located on the outer layer of your roof.
+What to look for: This is one of the more easily identifiable causes, as shingles (or tiles) are located on the outer layer of your roof.
 You may also be able to spot some in your yard after inclement weather.
+Shingles that seem to still be in place, but have lifted or curled, can still be the culprit.
+Shingles commonly go missing after storms and high wind speeds.
+On newer roofs, it could be related to the improper fastening of shingles.
+On older roofing, repeated weather events have broken the seal.
+Nevertheless, missing shingles means that area of your roof is no longer being protected as it should be.

 2. Clogged Gutters

-What to look for: Depending on the severity of the clog, you may be able to spot leaves, twigs and other debris protruding from your gutters.
+What to look for: Clogged gutters are another one of the most common issues, while also being pretty visible.
+Depending on the severity of the clog, you may be able to spot leaves, twigs, and other debris protruding from your gutters.
 You may also notice the absence of water flowing through your downspout during a rainstorm.
+The water not being able to flow through the gutter is what can cause issues for your roof.
+If water starts backing up, it can seep into the eaves, and eventually lead to rot.
+Rotting wood can jeopardize your roof’s entire structure and lead to it failing.

 3. Improperly Installed Skylights

-What to look for: If you have to grab drip buckets and drag them under your home’s skylight every time there’s a storm, you’ve found the culprit.
+What to look for: While skylights can provide your home with wonderful natural light, if not installed correctly, they can be the source of a potential leak.
+If you have to grab drip buckets and drag them under your home’s skylight every time there’s a storm, you’ve found the culprit.
+Likewise, if water stains are appearing on your ceiling near your skylight, it’s likely to be the source.

-How to fix it: Examine the exterior of your skylight.
-Check for possible cracks in the window.
-If you locate a minor crack, you can seal if with a layer a silicone.
-If the problem is not an easy fix, and requires reinstallation or a flashing fix, contact a professional.
+How to fix it: If you feel comfortable enough to navigate your roof, examine the exterior of your skylight.
+If not, you can check for possible cracks in the window from underneath the skylight (inside your home).
+If the problem requires reinstallation or a flashing fix, contact a professional.

 4. Poorly Sealed Valleys

-What to look for: This cause a little more difficult to locate.
-The valley is where two planes of the roof join.
-The sealing can erode over time, causing leaks as rain trickles down the roof.
-Examine your roof for wet spots along the seams.
+What to look for: This causes a little more difficult to locate- especially without roofing experience.
+In short, the valley of your roof is where two planes of the roof join.
+When a roof is initially installed, it is sealed to prevent leaking.
+However, the sealing can erode over time, causing leaks as rain trickles down the roof.
+It’s important to remember that water does “travel” and can present in your home in a place different from the actual cause of the leak.

 What to look for: Have you recently had a TV antenna or other rooftop installation removed?
-There is a high probability it left a hole in your roof, leaving it vulnerable to leaks.
+Did your area recently have a severe weather event that caused a branch to puncture your roof or break a tile?
+There is a high probability you’ve been left with a hole in your roof.
+This will, in turn, leave your roof vulnerable to leaks.

 6. Cracked Chimney